peytondmurray/pyforc/legacy/README.md

 FORC analysis in Python.
 PyFORC has been developed with multithreaded GUI support from the beginning, making it fast and easy to use.
 ![forc]

+## Basic Information
+Documentation: I'm working on it

+Dependencies:
+* Python 3.6+
+* numpy
+* scipy
+* matplotlib
+* pyqt5
+* numba

 ## Installation

 Install by cloning this repo and running

 `python main.py`

-to bring up the GUI.
+to bring up the gui.
 In the future I might put this on PyPi, but the project is still in its infancy.

 ## Contributions